 How to recover data from SSD:

 First of all, you should realize that you need to get a powerful data recovery tool.
 MiniTool Power Data Recovery works well with all common operating systems and storage devices; it gives support for many file types.
 Therefore, it is the first choice of a lot of Windows users.
-(To recover data on macOS, you’ll need to get MiniTool Mac Data Recovery.)
+(To recover data on macOS, you’ll need to get Stellar Data Recovery for Mac.)

-Step 1: acquire a license for MiniTool Power Data Recovery and download the corresponding setup program (please don’t save the program to SSD).
+Step 1: download the setup program of MiniTool Power Data Recovery (please don’t save the program to SSD).
 Then, run the application to finish installing the software.

 Step 2: run the software and copy & paste your license to the textbox in the Registration window; then, click on the Register button to finish.
 If you’re using the trial edition, you can skip this registration step.